Cell line development for recombinant proteins

-In order to generate high yields of recombinant protein products, stable cell lines such as CHO or HEK 293 are typical vehicles of choice.
-In the case of monoclonal antibody production, the process of developing stable cell lines starts with transfecting host cells with recombinant plasmid DNA encoding the biotherapeutic molecule of interest.
-Transfection leads to the random or targeted integration of the plasmid DNA into the host cell's genome.
-Following transfection, large numbers of clones are screened and selected on the basis of productivity, clonality and stability.
-Once candidate cell line clones are identified, each “hit” is confirmed, validated, and chracterized using a variety of functional assays.
-Upon completion, the clones are expanded or scaled up where additional downstream bioprocesses are optimized.
+In order to generate high yields of recombinant protein products, cell lines such as CHO, Hybridoma or HEK 293 are typical platforms of choice.
+The process of developing stable cell lines starts with transfecting host cells (CHO or HEK 293) with recombinant plasmids or cell fusion for hybridomas.
+After transfection or cell fusion, large numbers of clones are screened and selected on the basis of expression of protein of interest (therapeutic biologics).
+Once candidate clones are identified, each “hit” is confirmed, validated, and characterized using DNA sequencing and a variety of downstream analytical assays.
+Upon completion, the lead clones are expanded and scaled up where bioprocesses occur.

 Stages of a typical cell line development process

 - Transfection - Transfect host cells with recombinant plasmids encoding a protein of interest.

 - Selection of Pool of Transfected Cells - Select cells that are stable and producing protein of interest.

 - Clonal Screening and Selection - Screen and select clones for high expression of protein of interest.

 - Cell Line Characterization - Validate and characterize each clone for stability and productivity.